xuxiaowei-io/gitaly/.gitlab/issue_templates/Security Release.md

 ## Backports

 - [ ] Once the MR is ready to be merged, create MRs targeting the latest 3 stable branches
+   * The 3 stable branches correspond to the versions in the title of the [Security Release Tracking Issue].
    * At this point, it might be easy to squash the commits from the MR into one
    * You can use the script `bin/secpick` instead of the following steps, to help you cherry-picking.
 See the [secpick documentation]
 - [ ] Create each MR targeting the stable branch `X-Y-stable`, using the [Security Release merge request template].
    * Every merge request will have its own set of TODOs, so make sure to complete those.
 - [ ] On the "Related merge requests" section, ensure all MRs are linked to this issue.
    * This section should only list the merge requests created for this issue: One targeting `master` and the 3 backports.
+- [ ] If this issue requires less than `4` merge requests, add the ~"reduced backports" label.

 ## Assigning to a release